justinyoo/oh-my-azure-cloud-shell/README.md

     ```

 5. Restart your [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview?WT.mc_id=dotnet-52663-juyoo).
-6. If you want to switch turn on or off the clock feature while using the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, run the following command:
+6. If you want to turn on or off the clock feature while using the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, run the following command:

     ```bash
     # Turn on the clock feature